Over the years with pi (π)

 Getting beyond our high school understanding: https://81018.com/starts-2

-Let’s start at the very beginning as our universe is filling with spheres
+Let’s start at the very beginning when our universe began filling with infinitesimal spheres

 Sphere: Our most basic building block